Roger G. Walker

-Roger G. Walker, FRSC, MMR is a geologist and an award-winning emeritus professor at McMaster University.
+Roger G. Walker, FRSC, MMR (26 March 1939 – 14 August 2026) was a geologist and an award-winning emeritus professor at McMaster University in Hamilton, Ontario, Canada.

 Walker obtained his D.Phil. from Oxford University.
 He was a postdoctoral fellow at Johns Hopkins University.
 For 32 years, he taught at McMaster University.
-In 1998, Walker left McMaster to be a consultant in Calgary.
+In 1998, Walker left McMaster to be a consultant in Calgary, Alberta.

 In 2013, Walker achieved the title of Master Model Railroader from the National Model Railroad Association.